 Other alternatives were removed from detailed consideration because they would adversely affect resources protected under Section 4(f) of the Department of Transportation Act of 1966.
-FHWA determined that alternatives requiring use of land in the Skagway and White Pass

-District National Historic Landmark, a protected resource under Section 4(f), could not be considered reasonable alternatives.
+FHWA determined that alternatives connecting a road to Skagway and requiring use of land in the Skagway and White Pass District National Historic Landmark, a protected resource under Section 4(f), could not be considered reasonable alternatives.

-Additional discussion regarding the elimination of these alternatives from further consideration is provided in Chapter 2, Project Alternatives.
+Additional discussion regarding the elimination of alternatives from further consideration, including some suggestions made in comments on the 2014 Draft SEIS, is provided in Chapter 2, Project Alternatives.